‘So, where is the crystal ball?’ he asked, his eyes scanning the room.

 My office, yes I do have a proper office when I conduct my Readings, is very well ventilated and well lit as sunshine is the best thing to energize a room and cleanse it of energies not conducive to you.

 I have no special powers.
 I didn’t wake up one fine morning to discover that I have been blessed with the ‘gift’ of Reading Tarot Cards either.
-I learnt it under a professional, practiced, practiced and practiced some more before I decided to turn professional.
+I learned it under a professional, practiced, practiced, and practiced some more before I decided to turn professional.
 I have a regular life just like anyone else.
-Like anybody else, I cook, clean, travel, enjoy life, have to be force-fed Bhindi, Karela and Brinjals, and Tarot Reading is only my profession.
+Like anybody else, I cook, clean, travel, enjoy life, have to be force-fed Bhindi, Karela, and Brinjals, and Tarot Reading is only my profession.

 And yes, if I could convince your Mom-in-law to part with her Solitaire String Set, I would keep it for myself!